Our Impact

 Meet people where they are — with community meetings, at small meetups, visiting homes/businesses, and being online.

 While not the only measure of reach — quantified results include website traffic up year over year, touching thousands of unique visitors.
-TFHF’s Facebook, Instagram, LinkedIn and Twitter accounts, along with our YouTube channel, reaches thousands more.
+TFHF’s Facebook, Instagram, LinkedIn and X/Twitter accounts, along with our YouTube channel, reaches thousands more.

 Advocate